 The aim of the component is to make sure that the search mechanism will avoid (as much as possible) to get back to states that have been explored and proved to be solution-less.
-Here is the API of Learn void record(SearchLoop) It validates and records a new piece of knowledge, that is, the current position is a dead-end.
-This is always called before calling Move.repair(SearchLoop).
+Here is the API of Learn org.chocosolver.solver.search.loop.learn.LearnCBJ is good, yet not trivial, example of Learn.

-void forget (SearchLoop searchLoop) It forgets some pieces of knowledge.
-This is always called after calling Move.repair(SearchLoop).
+- void record (SearchLoop searchLoop) It validates and records a new piece of knowledge, that is, the current position is a dead-end.
+This is alwasy called before calling Move.repair(SearchLoop). - void forget (SearchLoop searchLoop) It forgets some pieces of knowledge.
+This is alwasy called after calling Move.repair(SearchLoop).